Home / Compare Energy / How to read your electri…

 In your bill calculation table, the rows will show your total gas usage for the billing period and the amount your retailer has charged you for each applicable rate during that time.
 The amount owed for your gas usage in that billing period is known as your total amount due (includes GST).

-Depending on which state or distribution zone you live in, your gas bill will have either seasonal or non-seasonal rates.
+Depending on which distribution zone you live in, your gas bill may have either seasonal (sometimes referred to as winter and summer rates) or non-seasonal rates.

 Non-seasonal rates